-The permit maps below will show you which states you can carry concealed in as well as which state’s permits are honored in a particular state.
-If you have a concealed carry permit and want to know which state you can carry in use the default map “States That Honor My Permit(s).
-If you want to know which state’s permits are honored in a particular state, click on the “Permits Honored By State” tab.
+The Concealed Carry Reciprocity Maps below will show you which states you can carry concealed in as well as which state’s permits and licenses are honored in a particular state.
+If you have a concealed carry permit or license and want to know which state you can carry in, use the first map under “States That Honor My Permit(s).”
+If you want to know which permits or licenses are honored in a particular state, click on the “Permits Honored By State” tab.
 If you need help with these maps or what reciprocity means, click here to view our detailed explanation below.

 - Wisconsin accepts West Virginia license ISSUED OR RENEWED AFTER 06/08/12.

 - Wisconsin accepts Alaska license ISSUED OR RENEWED ON OR AFTER 1/14/2013.

 - Wisconsin accepts Missouri license ISSUED OR RENEWED ON OR AFTER 08/28/2013.
 This DOES NOT include any provisional license issued by the state.

 - Wisconsin only issues non-resident permits to Military stationed in Wisconsin.